 Early Direct Deposit

-Get Paid Sooner with Early Direct Deposit!
+Get Paid Sooner with Early Direct Deposit from USSFCU!

-Account Number: Your USSFCU account number can be found on your monthly statement or by signing in to CU AnyHour+
+- Your account number which can be found on your monthly statement or by signing in to your myUSSFCU account

 It could take a few weeks for the direct deposit to go into effect.
-Monitor your bank account regularly so you’ll know when automatic deposits start appearing.
+Monitor your account regularly so you’ll know when automatic deposits start appearing.

 Deposit Wisely—Save More: You can choose to deposit 100% of your check into one account, or you can spread the amount across multiple accounts.
 For example, you could designate 20% of your paycheck or benefit check to go into a high-yield savings account.
 The remaining 80% could go into your checking account, where it would be available to pay monthly bills and everyday expenses.